 Pueblos are also Popular

 Pueblos near Medellín and other cities are also popular during Semana Santa.
 For example, Jericó is known for being a religious pueblo.
-So, it’s a popular destination during Semana Santa.
+So, it’s a popular destination during this week.
 Also, Jericó is a pueblo where there are 19 churches for just under 12,000 inhabitants.
 And Santa Fe de Antioquia is another popular pueblo to go to during Semana Santa.

 Girardota and Barbosa are two pueblos close to Medellín that are normally popular during Holy Week.
 These pueblos are very accessible via the Medellín Metro with metro bus connections from the northern Niquía metro station on Line A.

 Girardota normally gets around 60,000 visitors during holy week.
 Also, Barbosa gets many visitors with its colorful Semana Santa processions that are similar to what you will find in many other pueblos and cities in Colombia.
-But this will change in 2020 with no processions and no travel to pueblos.
+But this will change in 2021 with no processions.

 Semana Santa is one of the most important celebrations in Colombia.
 And this week is a popular time to take vacations in Colombia.
-But in 2020, this celebration will be completely subdued with no processions, no travel and no Masses in churches.
+Last year, this celebration was completely subdued with no processions, no travel and no Masses in churches.

 In over eight years living in Medellín, I have never traveled very far during Semana Santa.
-But in 2020, I will be staying home like everyone due to the coronavirus pandemic and quarantine in Colombia.
+But in 2021, I will be staying home like many people due to the coronavirus pandemic in Colombia.

 Typically I don’t like fighting the big crowds and also dislike paying high-season rates for transportation and lodging during Semana Santa.
 But several times in the past I have traveled on easy day-trips during Holy Week to nearby pueblos like Barbosa and Girardota.